EgorOrachyov/FLanguage/README.md

 * Compare operations returns 1 or 0, whether the condition is true of false
 * If-expression executes its true branch whether the condition does not equal to 0, otherwise it executes its false branch
-* Call-expression performs call of defined function witt its name and arguments
+* Call-expression performs call of defined function with its name and arguments
 * All the expressions are evaluated from right to left

 ## Error handling